 Intel, Brookfield to invest up to $30 bln in Arizona chip factories

-Aug 23 (Reuters) - Intel Corp INTC.O and Canada's Brookfield Asset Management BAMa.TO on Tuesday agreed to jointly fund up to $30 billion for the U.S. chipmaker's leading-edge chip factories in Arizona.
+Aug 23 (Reuters) - Intel Corp INTC.O and Canada's Brookfield Asset Management BAMa.TO on Tuesday agreed to jointly fund up to $30 billion for the U.S. chipmaker's leading-edge chip factories in Arizona, fueling Intel's ambition to bring more chip production onshore without weighing on its balance sheet.

-The move comes after U.S. President Joe Biden earlier this month signed the CHIPS and Science Act into law, which included provision of $52.7 billion in subsidies for U.S. semiconductor production and research.

 Brookfield's infrastructure affiliate will invest up to $15 billion for a 49% stake in the expansion project, while Intel will retain majority ownership and operating control of the two chip factories meant to make advanced chips in Chandler, Arizona.

+Zinsner expects this could be the first of many similar financing structures the semiconductor industry explores.

+The deal also comes after U.S. President Joe Biden this month signed the CHIPS and Science Act into law, which included provision of $52.7 billion in subsidies for U.S. semiconductor production and research.

-Intel finance chief David Zinsner said the arrangement between the companies "builds on the momentum from the recent passage of the CHIPS Act in the U.S".
+Zinsner said the arrangement between the companies "builds on the momentum from the recent passage of the CHIPS Act in the U.S."

-The investment is part of a deal between Intel and Brookfield in February this year to explore project finance options to help fund new Intel manufacturing sites.
+After Pat Gelsinger took over the reins of Intel in early 2021, the company announced multibillion-dollar investments across Europe and in the United States.

 Last month, Intel slashed its annual forecasts due to falling PC demand.